Mr. Fraud

-Mr. Fraud is a 2014 Indian action thriller film written and directed by B. Unnikrishnan and starring Mohanlal, Siddique, Dev Gill, Vijay Babu, Miya, Manjari Phadnis and Pallavi Purohit.
+Mr. Fraud is a 2014 Indian heist action thriller film written and directed by B. Unnikrishnan.
+The film stars an ensemble cast of Mohanlal, Dev Gill, Vijay Babu, Miya, Manjari Phadnis, Siddique, Vijayakumar, Pallavi Purohit, Rahul Madhav, Sai Kumar, Suresh Krishna, Devan and Kalasala Babu.
 The film was produced by A. V. Anoop under the banner A. V. A Productions.
-The story is about a conman whose task is to plunder the treasure from a royal household.
+The film follows an infamous thief who as his final assignment plans to plunder the treasure from a royal household.

 The film's soundtrack and background score were composed by Gopi Sunder.
 Action choreography was directed by Stunt Silva.
 The film was released on 17 May 2014 where it received mixed reviews from critics.

 Plot

 Two royal brothers Ravindra Varma and Mahendra Varma, fight for the royal family treasure along with their sons.
 During the fight, a prism from the idol of the goddess explodes.
 The brothers are frightened and immediately stop the fight.
 After conducting certain rituals, they find that the goddess is angry because of the bloodshed that happened, and it is decided that the treasure will be locked for 41 years.

 In the present, Bhai Ji is a con artist, who disguises himself as John Cliff and successfully loots ₹100 crore from a wedding along with his assistants Abbas and Priya.
 At that time, his acquaintance Javed introduces him to Nikhil Adharva "Nikki", who tells Bhai Ji about the royal treasure and the story behind it.
 He shows the list of royal family members, who are inheriting the treasure.
 They are Ravindra Varma's sons Vasudeva Varma and Sri Krishna Varma and Mahendra Varma's sons Shekhara Varma, who is the royal head and Rajashekhara Varma.
 Nikki tells that Rajashekhara Varma has moved to the court, stating that the treasure should be given back to the government and used for helping the public rather than dividing among themselves.
 The case is pending in the court, and this will be the right chance to steal the treasure.
 Bhai Ji demands ₹500 crore for doing the job and an advance of ₹250 crore before doing it.